The Ultimate Guide Harmonized System Code

 Utilize Online Tools

 Most countries make searchable databases for HS Codes.
-An example is the website of Canada’s customs; it includes an online tariff tool where you could directly search by product description or keywords.
+An example is the website of Canada’s customs; it includes an online tariff tool where you can directly search by product description or keywords.

 Consult Government Databases